gairTanm/sqlverse/README.md

 # SQLVERSE

-An interactive and visual SQL playground aimed at developing SQL as a basic skill.
+An interactive, visual and offline SQL playground aimed at developing SQL as a basic skill.